OpenSourceEconomics/econ-project-templates/docs/src/faq.rst

 **Linux users**: For most distributions, everything here applies to the file ``.bashrc`` instead of ``.bash_profile``.

-I will now provide a step-by-step guide of how to create / adjust this file using the editor called ``atom``. if you are familiar with editing text files, just use your editor of choice.
+I will now provide a step-by-step guide of how to create / adjust this file using the editor called ``atom``.
+If you are familiar with editing text files, just use your editor of choice.

 #.
 Open a Terminal and type